 Some say that the route to a man’s heart is through his stomach.
 Therefore, I decided to find my heart via my stomach.
 I’ve started cooking again in earnest.
 It’s nothing new.
 For a significant portion of my life, beginning with my first year in college, I’ve been cooking my own.
 After 18 years of my mother’s cooking—which was all I knew about food until I turned 18—I discovered that the food at UNC-Chapel Hill was lethal.
 And it didn’t taste good.
 I reasoned that if I continued to eat it, I might not live to see my sophomore year, which was the most successful of my career, granting me a spot on the dean’s list and a Fiat 124 Sport Spider.
 Both were the work of a very generous, very kind god.

 When I was a little guy, my grandfather was impressed with my ability to take in and process food.
 He once quietly said to me, “We’re going to have to build you another rectum.”
 He referred to my mouth as the subway entrance—obviously foreshadowing my move to New York, where he landed in 1910 from Warsaw, Poland.
-My grandmother gave him notoriously small portions whenever she cooked—and when I use the word “cooked” to refer to what she did in her kitchen, I’m taking a generous leap.
+My grandmother gave him notoriously small portions whenever she cooked—and when I use the word “cooking” to refer to what she did in her kitchen, I’m taking a generous leap.
 She made delicious rugelach, but that was the extent of her talent.

 I remember those days when I could commandeer chopped liver sandwiches on rye,